AdityaKumar80743/DSA-Practice/README.md

   - quick sort
 - Key Learning: first three algorithms are important for understanding the core logic behind sorting and other algo's are for better efficiency

+### Day 6 - Arrays
+- basic problems
+  - largest element
+  - second largest element
+  - check if array is sorted
+  - remove duplicates for the array (sorted/ unsorted)
+- Key Learning: arrays are the most important data types i have came accross so far, and these simple problems are easy but imporant

+### Day 7 - Rotate an Array
+- rotate by 1 place and D places
+  - brute force O(n-d)
+  - better approach O(n)
+  - optimal approach O(n) , space O(1)
+- Key Learning: brute forces are easy to understand and write but there are much better ways for solving the problem.
 ---